Back

 What are 5 symptoms of metabolic syndrome?

-The conection between metabolic syndrome and sleep apnoea
+The connection between metabolic syndrome and sleep apnoea

-Severe sleep apnea is often associated with metabolic syndrome traits such as high blood pressure, elevated fasting glucose, abdominal obesity, low HDL, and high triglycerides.
+Severe sleep apnoea is often associated with metabolic syndrome traits such as high blood pressure, elevated fasting glucose, abdominal obesity, low HDL, and high triglycerides.
 These patients may also show increased inflammatory markers like TNF-alpha and IL-6, as well as insulin resistance.
-A positive correlation has been found between sleep apnea severity and markers such as body fat, glucose, leptin, and uric acid.
+A positive correlation has been found between sleep apnoea severity and markers such as body fat, glucose, leptin, and uric acid.

-The conection between metabolic syndrome and sleep apnoea
+The connection between metabolic syndrome and sleep apnoea

 Lifestyle Changes